MarcusK00/ToDoDotNetCoreHosted/README.md

    dotnet run
    ```

-   Navigate to `https://localhost:5002` (or the port shown in the console).
+   Navigate to the port shown in the console.

 ### From Visual Studio